Gratitude and Wonder

 Gratitude does not envy or compare.
 Gratitude is not dependent on what you have.
 It depends on your heart.
 You can even find gratitude for your measure of sorrows, the hand you’ve been dealt.
 There is mystery surrounding even your difficulties and suffering.
 Sometimes it’s through the hardest things that your heart learns its most important lessons.

 Encounter every new moment with wonder and gratitude, and you’ll experience that it’s never too late to open your mind and your heart.
-As Bob Dylan sings, “He who’s not being born is busy dying.”
-Live fully and freely.
+As Bob Dylan sings, “He not busy being born is busy dying.”
+Give birth to a grateful spirit and you will discover how to live fully and freely.

 Practice: Meditation on Gratitude and Joy